 Dr. Mullins is an Associate Professor of Exercise Science, in the Department of Human Performance and Exercise Science (HPES).
 She is certified by the ACSM, as a Health Fitness Specialist (HFS), and by the National Strength and Conditioning Association, as a Certified Strength and Conditioning Specialist (CSCS).
 Dr. Mullins oversees, as faculty advisor, YSU's Exercise Science Club (YESC), whose mission is: "To enhance of the education of students majoring in exercise science, by providing opportunities for professional growth, leadership development, and fellowship."
-The club is engages in wide variety of scholarly, service, social, and FUN activities.
-If you would like to contribute to this mission, let her know!
+The club engages in wide variety of scholarly, service, social, and fun activities.

 Dr. Mullins' primary research interests involve:

 - bone health